moradiashivam/excel-to-marc-converter-online/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/540f389c-d449-4bec-8d0a-a1269dc68dd2) and start prompting.
+Simply visit the [https://excel-to-marc-convetor-online.netlify.app/](https://excel-to-marc-convetor-online.netlify.app/) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.